 If you are planning on staying at one of the bays on Korcula, you may consider renting a car which will make it easier to travel around the island.
-However if you are looking to stay close by the bay throughout your holiday, you can just rely on public transport.
+However, if you are looking to stay close to the bay throughout your holiday, you can just rely on public transport.
 If you don’t have transport to reach the more remote bays, you could hire a scooter or car, or arrange a private transfer by taxi.

 Below you can find a list of some of the bays you can search out or stay at.